 The large majority of craft motifs, that is the decorations used in Chinese art and craft can be categorized as belonging to either of the following several categories:

-A lot of these craft motifs have a symbolism attached that is peculiar to Chinese culture and often is linked/related to the Chinese language.
+A lot of these craft motifs have a symbolism attached that is peculiar to Chinese culture, and often it is linked/related to the Chinese language or uses the pronunciation of written, auspicious characters for word plays involving pictures that are painted on porcelain.

-Many objects and images depicted in Chinese arts and crafts, including paintings, ceramics, carvings, embroidery, etc. represent a symbolism that is inherent to and existing in all crafts of ancient China.
-Even buildings and interiors of houses were decorated with these motifs.
+Many objects depicted in Chinese arts and crafts, be it paintings, ceramics, carvings, embroidery, or other, represent a symbolism that is inherent to and exists in all traditional crafts of China.
+Even buildings, roofs and interiors of houses were decorated with these motifs.

-Not that such symbolism is limited to positive or desired things, actually this symbolism penetrates the whole life.
-The negative associations or dark aspect of this is nowadays often related to what we would call superstition.
-Usually, it is not the subject of decorative arts.
+Negative associations or the darker aspect of this is nowadays often related to what we would call superstition.
+Usually, it is not the subject of decorative arts, however.

 The following list shows some of the more popular subject materials used in the decoration of traditional Chinese crafts.